Fall 2024 TLC Workshops

 Where can instructors find new assignments to use in their courses?
 How can an instructor know the assignment will be pertinent to teaching in the CUNY context?

-There will be a paid honorarium to participate in this event; more information and a Call for Participation will be released in October.
+There will be a paid honorarium to participate in this event; click here to view the Call for Participation and register.

 November 20, 4:30-6pm, Hybrid (In-Person in Room 3317 and on Zoom)